-Keren David started in journalism as a teenage messenger girl on a national weekly paper, spending a year running errands and making coffee before turning down a place at university to become an apprentice reporter.
+Keren David started in journalism as a teenage messenger girl, spending a year running errands and making coffee before turning down a place at university to become an apprentice reporter.

 She worked as a news reporter and feature writer on local and national papers in London and Glasgow, and also taught a course in handling media attention for residents of Lockerbie as they prepared for the first anniversary of the Lockerbie disaster.
 Keren worked as an assistant news editor at The Independent and as a commissioning editor on the paper’s Comment Pages.